agentcommunity/docs/README.md

 - Landing rewrites:
   - `/docs/:path*` → docs deployment `/docs/:path*`
   - `/blog/:path*` → blog deployment `/blog/:path*`

+### Notes for builds
+- Each app should declare its own TypeScript and ESLint devDependencies so Vercel can run type-checking and linting in isolation.

 ## Canonical and domains
 - Canonical: `agentcommunity.org/docs` and `/blog`